 Types of Evening Meditation Practices

-1. Mindfulness Meditation:Concentrating on your breathing and being in the here and now helps you relax from the stress of the day and prepare your mind for sleep.
+- Mindfulness Meditation: Focusing on breathing and being present here and now helps relax from daily stress and prepares the mind for sleep.

-2. Guided Imagination:Listening to calm guided imagery or bedtime stories can calm the mind and induce a state of peace.
+- Guided Imagery: Listening to calm guided imagery or sleep stories can soothe the mind and induce a state of tranquility.

-3. Body Scan Meditation:Slow attention and relaxation to each part of the body can reduce physical tension, aiding the natural cooling process.
+- Body Scan Meditation: Slow attention and relaxation of each body part can reduce physical tension, aiding the natural cooling process.

 Creating an Evening Ritual

-Consistency and Time
+Consistency and Timing

 Benefits of Evening Meditation